influxdata/influxdb-client-js/influxdb-client-apis.deletebucketsidrequest.bucketid.md

 ## DeleteBucketsIDRequest.bucketID property

+Bucket ID.
 The ID of the bucket to delete.

 <b>Signature:</b>